 Farmers will become lethargic says Manohar Khattar on loan waiver

-New Delhi, May 02: The BJP's no-loan waiver policy for farmers will not have any political impact in Haryana in the upcoming Lok Sabha elections, according to Chief Minister Manohar Lal Khattar, who believes that such schemes only make hardworking people lethargic.
+New Delhi, May 02: The Bharatiya Janata Party (BJP)'s no-loan waiver policy for farmers will not have any political impact in Haryana in the upcoming Lok Sabha elections, according to Chief Minister Manohar Lal Khattar, who believes that such schemes only make hardworking people lethargic.

-Khattar, who is the first BJP chief minister of Haryana, also says that Congress's Nyay scheme has no shadow budget and can only be implemented if all other schemes are closed.
+Khattar, who is the first BJP chief minister of Haryana, also says that Congress' Nyay scheme has no shadow budget and can only be implemented if all other schemes are closed.

 "There will be no negative impact of the no-loan waiver policy.
 The farmers have matured.
 Rather than providing them loan waivers, we have made efforts to improve their profits.
 The prices of the crops have been set at much higher rates.
 We have announced aids to them but not waivers.
 Farmers are happy with our initiatives to make their business profitable...
 They had never seen this kind of money," 65-year-old Khattar told PTI in an interview.